Today I want to show you how I took a vintage mirror and turned it into a wood burned frame that is now a unique piece of repurposed art.

 I have Scandinavian roots in my heritage, so wherever I can I like to incorporate inspired pieces throughout my house.
-First I googled my heart out looking for Viking inspired art work and Norse languages.
-Then I printed out a few that I thought would be the easiest to wood burn.
+First I googled my heart out looking for Viking-inspired artwork and Norse languages.
+Then I printed out a few that I thought would be the easiest to wood-burn.
 This was to be my first project ever using my wood burner.

 I'd already previously painted it a navy blue, but decided to go ahead and paint it a pretty greige color called Fawn Brindle by Sherwin Williams.
 Then I distressed it slightly.
 Now that that was out of the way I could get onto the design work.

 First I got out a pencil, a metal ruler, and a good eraser.
 Then I used the printed pictures of patterns to look at while I was drawing my design on my frame.
 It's gonna take some time.
 Be patient.
-I went with a pretty complicated design because the more then better, right?
+I went with a pretty complicated design because the more than better, right?

 GET YOURSELF AN INEXPENSIVE WOOD BURNER, PENCIL, METAL RULER & ERASER

 You can find inexpensive wood burners at almost every craft store including Harbor Freight, Walmart, Hobby Lobby, & Michaels.
-Which honestly, inexpensive works just as well.
+Honestly, inexpensive works just as well.
 But the extra tools in the Walnut Hollow Creative-Versa Tool Kit* are pretty neat. (*As an Amazon Associate I earn from qualifying purchases at no extra expense to you.)